 Kung Fu Tactics in Pleime Campaign

-Colonel Hieu said that at the 1st ambush site in Than Phong 7 operation, the Airborne 3rd Battalion was able to pre-empt the NVA “held down by the head while being kick on the rear” (“kiềm thủ kích vĩ”) tactic:
+Colonel Hieu said that at the 1st ambush site in Than Phong 7 operation, the Airborne 3rd Battalion was able to pre-empt the NVA “held down by the head while being kicked in the rear” (“kiềm thủ kích vĩ”) tactic:

-3rd Battalion made contact with another enemy company-sized unit after it passed through 6th Battalion’s spot.
-It was fortunate for this Battalion that otherwise would risk being “held down by the head while being kick on the rear”.
+3rd Battalion made contact with another enemy company-sized unit after it passed through the 6th Battalion’s spot.
+It was fortunate for this Battalion that otherwise would risk being “held down by the head while being kick on the rear.”